centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/advanced-configuration.md

 The Centreon Broker's core is a simple multiplexing engine that takes *inputs* (events) and sends them to various *outputs*.
-Inputs are typically other Centreon Broker instances received via TCP/IP, while outputs can be an SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.
+Inputs are typically other Centreon Broker events received via TCP/IP, while outputs can be an SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.

 Each input or output has a *type* that describes what it does plus several